-LUKE WHARTON'S LESSON.
+THEDERETERNS LUKE WHARTON'S LESSON.

-A SEETCH FOR EVERYBODY.
+A SKETCH FOR EVERYBODY.

 "I think he would sell himself cheap," said Luke Wharton, and he spoke very warmly.

-What do you mean?" asked Rosanns, his wife.
+What do you mean?" asked Rosanna,

+his wife.

 "I mean just what I say.
 He would sell himself for money; and I believe he would sell his best friend."
 "Of whom do you speak, my son?" asked his mother, looking from her work and raising her spectacles."
 "I'm speaking of Mr. Simmons," replied Luke.
 "But what have you against him?" the old lady resumed.

 "I have nothing against him; I was only speaking about him just as I thought."
 "But don't you know that we should not always tell just what we think, my son?
 It is not safe."
 "I believe it is always safe to tell the truth, no matter where it hits," returned Luke.
-"Then it would be proper for me to go out and tell the things I hear you and your wife say, and all that I see you do, no matter what may be their character!"
+"Then it would be proper for me to and your wife say, and all that I see you do, no matter what may be their character!"
 "Ah-but that would be infringing on the sacredness of the domestic circle," said the young man.

-"So it would," continued his mother, circle is no more sacred than a man's When you must speak, character. then speak the truth, and fear not the consequences; but be careful when you speak.
-I know you are very careless, auswer me this: would you want Mr. Simmons to know what you said of him?
-"I shouldn't care," replied Luke, and he spoke hesitatingly.
+"So it would," continued his mother, "and this shows you that there must be exceptions to your rule.
+The domestic circle is no more sacred than a man's character.
+When you must speak, then speak the truth, and fear not the consequences; but be careful when you speak.
+I know you are very careless, sometimes, in the way you speak to others, and I am sorry it is so.
+Now answer me this: would you want Mr. Simmons to know what you said of him?"

+"I shouldn't care," replied Luke, and

+he spoke hesitatingly.